 Ironically, avoiding painkillers may backfire.
 Waiting until the pain from an injury or illness becomes unbearable often leads to taking too many pills.
 Time at a women’s drug rehab program may be the only answer to reversing the effects of the addiction.

 Knowing the signs of addiction also helps you avoid substance abuse.
 Lying to medical professionals about needing painkillers, going to multiple doctors, and running out of a prescription too soon are cautionary signs.

 A woman whose past includes drugs and alcohol may want an alternative to painkillers.
-If no reasonable option exists to ease her discomfort, a doctor should closely monitor use.
+If no reasonable option exists to ease her discomfort, a doctor should closely monitor her use.

 Treatment for Addiction to Painkillers